claudiaaziz/glow-lab/README.md

-# Cozy Threads E-commerce Demo Application
+# Glow Lab E-commerce Demo Application

-This is a basic e-commerce web application for a new direct-to-consumer brand, Cozy Threads, showcasing Stripe's payment capabilities.
+This is a basic e-commerce web application for a new direct-to-consumer brand, Glow Lab, showcasing Stripe's payment capabilities.
 The application includes a product catalog, a shopping cart, and a checkout flow integrated with Stripe's Payment Element for secure transactions.

 ## Features